mcristino/mcristino/README.md

 <p> Hello, thank you for visiting!
 Here's more about me 👇</p>
 <p>

-Right now I'm Head of marketing, and design at Sofrapa.pt.
+Right now I'm doing marketing, and design at Sofrapa.pt.

 <strong>AND</strong> about now you're wondering why I'm on github, but I'm doing a Professional Full Stack WebDev Course at Flag.pt.
 Which is teaching me to work with HTML, CSS, Sass, TailwindCss, Bootstrap, Javascript, React, MySQL, PHP & Laravel, REST APIs, MongoDB, NodeJS, ExpressJS.